defold/doc/docs/en/manuals/unity.md

 ### C++/C# Native Extensions

-In Defold you can write Native Extensions can be written in several other languages: C, C++, C#, Objective-C, Java or JS depending on target platform.
+In Defold Native Extensions can be written in several other languages: C, C++, C#, Objective-C, Java or JS depending on target platform.
 If you are very comfortable with C#, it’s technically possible to structure most of your game logic in a C# extension and just call it from a small Lua bootstrap script, though this requires some advanced API knowledge and is not recommended for beginners.

 Read more about extensions in [Defold Native Extensions manual](/manual/extensions.md).